What is itHow it worksFAQ

 Income & Employment

-By having adequate income and work, families are able to address the other five dimensions of poverty.
+Having adequate income and employment enables families to address the other five dimensions of poverty.

 Health & Environment

-Families need to take care of their personal health and their environment to live in a thriving, productive community.
+Families must prioritize their personal health and the condition of their environment to foster a thriving and productive community.

 Housing & Infrastructure